Projective path to points at infinity in spherically symmetric spacetimes: Introduction

 \section{Introduction}

 The concept of points at infinity comes into play when studying several key features of theoretical physics: 0.3cm

-(i) When we assume that every isolated dynamical system is described by the action principle, integration by parts in the action functional leads to the integral of the divergence of a vector field.
+(i) When one assumes that every isolated dynamical system is described by the action principle, integration by parts in the action functional leads to the integral of the divergence of a vector field.
 In turn, the divergence theorem leads to a surface integral where the surface is often regarded as the surface at infinity (unless one deals with finite regions).
 0.3cm

 (ii) A classical spacetime can be said to be singularity-free \cite{HE} if its timelike and null geodesics can be extended to arbitrary values of the affine parameter.
 One therefore expects that, in such a case, freely falling observers and photons should reach the points at infinity.
 0.3cm